Colleen Gleason: Biography

 Colleen Gleason lives near Ann Arbor, Michigan with her husband and children.
-She has a degree in English and a MBA from the University of Michigan.
-She started writing in primary school and wrote nine complete stories before selling the first book of her The Gardella Vampire Chronicles series to a division of Penguin Books, which published it in January 2007: the series arrives at a conclusion on March 2009.
+She has a degree in English and an MBA from the University of Michigan.
+She started writing in primary school and wrote nine complete stories before selling the first book of her The Gardella Vampire Chronicles series to a division of Penguin Books, which published it in January 2007: the series arrives at a conclusion in March 2009.
 In 2008 she wrote a short story, a prequel to the series, titled In Which a Masquerade Ball Unmasks an Undead, published first in the Mammoth Book of Vampire Romance, then as Victoria Gardella: Vampire Slayer.
 Before becoming a full-time writer, she worked in sales and marketing and started her own business in the insurance field.

 In 2010, she started the six-novel series The Envy Chronicles, written using the pen name Joss Ware.
 In 2011, she wrote The Regency Draculia trilogy.

 She has also written short stories.
 In 2010, she collaborated with Mary Balogh, Susan Krinard and Janet Mullany in a paranormal tribute to Jane Austen, writing "Northanger Castle" for the book Bespelling Jane Austen, published on October 1, 2010.